 ITEC 9000 - Doctoral Student Completion

 ITEC 8100 - Doctoral Student Mentoring

 ITEC 8447 - Qualitative Decision-Making for Strategic Analysis

 ITEC 8437 - Quantitative Decision-Making for Strategic Analysis

 Doctor of Divinity, American Institute of Holistic Theology

-Leadership Council, Center for Spiritual Living - Grand Junction, CO, President
+Center for Spiritual Living Grand Junction, Board of Directors - Grand Junction

 Awards / Honors